 Applicants who have completed a minimum of two years of post-secondary education in the United States are exempt from this requirement.

-Item 3: Submit Unofficial TOEFL or IELTS Exam Score
+Item 3: Submit Unofficial TOEFL or IELTS Exam Score (If Applicable)

 - Evidence of English proficiency.
 Non-native speakers of English must provide evidence of proficiency in English from: Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
-The minimum university requirement for TOEFL is 500 (Paper-Based Test) and 61 (Internet Based Test).
-The minimum university requirement for IELTS is a band score of 6.0.

 - Please Note: Applicants are responsible for making arrangements to schedule the test(s).